DirkJanJansen/Catering-Point_of_Sale/README.md

 Logon with barcode

-Switching between client by barcodescan for fast switching between clients
+Switching between client by barcodescan for fast switching clients

 Employee switching for take over by absent over end work.